 Let’s face it, we all want to have the most luxurious facilities and pay the lowest price possible.
 In reality, there is a saying, “you get what you pay for.”
 When it comes to Flights, you have to know these little tricks.

-When searching for flights use sites like Kiwi.com or Cheap flights.
-These sights give you a comparison of different airlines, duration of flights and the cost.
+When searching for flights use sites like Kiwi.com.
+This sights give you a comparison of different airlines, duration of flights and the cost.

 During your search make sure you are in private browsing mode as the cookies in your browser increase the prices if you search the same flight, again and again, this is a trick to get you to book quickly.
 Remember flights never get discounted closer to departure time.
 The earlier you book, the better the deal.